-- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records for years 2013-2019 has been completed and taxes were settled. - Years of 2020/2021 are under inspection .
+- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records for years 2013-2019 has been completed and taxes were settled. - Years of 2020/2022 are under inspection.

-- Inspection of the Company's records since inception until year 2016 was carried out and taxes were settled. - Inspection of the Company's records for years 2017 -2020 has been carried out.
+Inspection of the Company's records for years 2017 -2022 has been carried out and taxes were settled.